hannotify/http-how-teenagers-talk-to-their-parents/sections/2-storytelling.md

 </div>

 note:
-Is it just me, or does these conversations remind me of (slide) HTTP status code 400?
+Is it just me, or does this one remind me of (slide) HTTP status code 400?

 My daughter basically finds some loophole in my question that warrants her to dismiss it in its entirety.
 It makes me think of legal TV series like “Suits” or “The Lincoln Lawyer” where a mistrial is pronounced whenever a tiny detail in the process is off.
 So the request isn’t rejected because it’s impossible to fulfill, but because of a perceived flaw in the _formulation_ of the request itself.
-My daughter seems to be actively dissecting and deconstructing my request to escape responsibility.
+My daughter seems to be actively dissecting and deconstructing my request to escape responsibility!

 ---